Tal58/JavaScript_DOM_Manipulations/guess_number_game/README.md

 # Guess My Number -With async function 🤔

-👨‍💻 This project aims to make an game by using HTML/CSS/JavaScript.
+👨‍💻 This project aims to make a game by using HTML/CSS/JavaScript.

 ## Learning Outcomes